cloudmesh-community/book/chapters/class/516/overview.md

 activities.
 This includes

 * Any project that enhances cloudmesh
-* Building a large cloud cluster with Rasperri Pi's
+* Building a large cloud cluster with Raspberry Pi's
 * Any Application project showcasing NIST big data reference architecture use (there is a hard deadline of the NIST project by Dec 1st).

-However you still have to do a manual and usage examples, benchmarks and pytests for them.
+However you still have to do a manual and usage examples, benchmarks and `pytest`s for them.

 #### Project Code